practicalli/clojure-web-services/introducing-ring/index.md

 In the following sections you will get a better understanding of

   - how to represent a handler
   - what do requests and responses look like
-  - how to seperate query parameters from the design of your web app
+  - how to separate query parameters from the design of your web app

 Ring is the current de facto standard library used to write web applications in Clojure.
 Higher level frameworks such as Compojure use Ring as a common basis.